mailgun/mailgun-js-boland/README.md

 ```

 Finally we provide a `Mailgun.Attachment` class to add attachments with a bit more customization.
 The Attachment
 constructor takes an `options` object.
-The `options` parameters can ahve the following fields:
+The `options` parameters can have the following fields:
 * `data` - can be one of
     * a string representing file path to the attachment
     * a buffer of file data